Bhutan Visitor Guide

 Wildlife in Bhutan:

-Despite a plethora of National Parks, and wildlife refuges, spotting wildlife in Bhutan is more a matter of good luck unless you visit one of the remote eco lodges located in southern central Bhutan close to the Indian border, this is still relatively new and only for the fit and more intrepid as the hikes you take to spot wildlife are quite strenuous.
+Despite a plethora of National Parks, and wildlife refuges, spotting wildlife in Bhutan is more a matter of good luck and vigilance.
+As at JAN24 the Bhutanese govt has announced a series of eco lodges will be constructed in coming years and located in southern central Bhutan close to the Indian border.

-Trekkers in other regions of Bhutan also have the opportunity to spot wildlife such as deer & mountain goats and regularly monkeys, languars & yaks can be seen from the main road through the Kingdom.
+Trekkers in other regions of Bhutan also have the opportunity to spot wildlife such as deer, mountain goats, monkeys, languars & yaks.
 Bird life is common and very rarely a leopard, bear or tiger is spotted.
 Please do not factor in a guarantee of major wildlife encounters on your Bhutan visit.

 Tashi Delek – May All Good Things Come to You.